-Introduction to Merge Queues
+Introduction to Merge Queue

 A merge queue is a mechanism to manage and control the order of merging pull requests into the main branch of your repository.
 It helps streamline the development process, reduce merge conflicts, and maintain a healthy and stable codebase.